B2.8 Multiply and divide fractions by fractions, using tools in various contexts.

 • fraction strips

-Divide the class into teams of 2 students.
+Divide the class into teams of two students.

-To begin, have a discussion regarding the 2 main types of measuring tapes: those with metric measurements and those with imperial measurements.
+To begin, have a discussion regarding the two main types of measuring tapes: those with metric measurements and those with imperial measurements.
 For this activity, students will become familiar with imperial measurements.

 Before beginning the warm-up activity and challenges, ensure that students can read the tape (imperial measurements).